Ajaykumarkv17/LLM_Examples/README.md

 ## 📞 Support
 - Create an issue for bug reports or feature requests
 - Star the repository if you find it helpful
-- Clone the repository for collob
+- Clone the repository for colloboration
 - Fork for your own modifications

 ## 🔗 Additional Resources